 - 1 can 15 oz green enchilada sauce

 - 2 cans 4 oz chopped green chilies

 - 8 flour tortillas

 - 8 eggs

-- Optional toppings: sour cream, salsa, pico de gallo and guacamole
+- sour cream, salsa or pico de gallo, guacamole or avocado optional toppings

 - Beat eggs in a medium bowl and salt and pepper to taste.
 Melt a tablespoon of butter in non-stick skillet (the same one you used to heat the tortillas) and add the eggs.
-Stir until the eggs are set.
+Stir until the eggs are set and remove from heat.

 - To serve, stack two cheesy tortillas on top of one another.
 Cover with green chile sauce and eggs.
-Top with salsa, sour cream, pico de gallo or guacamole.
+Top with your favorite toppings, such as salsa, sour cream, pico de gallo or guacamole/avocado slices.